watersofthack/WaterSoft/Machine Learning/README.md

 - ARIMA models for streamflow prediction
 - SARIMA for seasonal hydrological data
-- Prophet for trend and seasonality decomposition
+_- Prophet for trend and seasonality decomposition_

 #### Clustering in Hydrology